top of page

 How I got here:

-Born in Soviet Union and raised in Ukraine, I immigrated to Canada at 18 to pursue filmmaking and media arts.
-I was building a career I loved when, at 25, an encounter with ayahuasca changed everything.
-I left my creative career, sold what I had, and moved to the Peruvian Amazon.
+Born in the Soviet Union and raised in Ukraine, I immigrated to Canada at 18 to pursue filmmaking and media arts.
+I was building a career I loved — and quietly carrying something I didn't yet have words for.

 In Peru (2008-2017):